Conservation Affairs

 To better communicate with legislators, ORTWS is seeking to employ a Legislative Liaison in 2025, who provides ORTWS with updates on upcoming bills and other legislative matters, interfaces with legislators on ORTWS' behalf, and assists ORTWS in disseminating natural resource information to legislators, stakeholders, and the public.

-Current Conservation Issues in Oregon
+Current Conservation Issues and Opportunities in Oregon

 View past policy letters and comments submitted by ORTWS here